shekhargulati/java8-the-missing-tutorial/04-collectors.md

 }
 ```

 The code shown above uses `groupingBy` `Collector` defined in the `Collectors` utility class.
 It creates a Map with key as the `TaskType` and value as the list containing all the tasks which have same `TaskType`.
-To achieve the same in Java 7 you have to write following code.
+To achieve the same in Java 7, you would have to write the following.

 ```java
 public static void main(String[] args) {